openworkers/openworkers-website/src/routes/docs/architecture/stream-cancellation/+page.md

 There is an inherent delay (typically 1-5 seconds) between when a client disconnects and when the worker detects it.
 This is due to:

 1. **TCP buffering** - Data is buffered at the OS level before being sent
-2. **HTTP chunked encoding** - Actix buffers chunks before writing to the socket
+2. **HTTP chunked encoding** - Hyper buffers chunks before writing to the socket
 3. **Write-based detection** - Disconnect is only detected when a write fails

 This is a fundamental limitation of HTTP streaming over TCP, not specific to OpenWorkers.
 The worker will eventually detect the disconnect and can then clean up.